synthaicode/synthaicode.github.io/amagiprotocol/amagi_protocol_cookbook.md

 ## Part 4: Closing and Declaration
 - Dialogue is powerful precisely because we're ordinary.
-- Embrace "I don't know" and refuse to play along.
+- Embrace "I don't get it" and refuse to play along.
 - Don't twist yourself around AI—let AI pick up your colors.
 - Ignore that and the protocol fails before it even starts.
 - **The Ordinary Cookbook *is* the Amagi Protocol.**